lucasxlu/blog/source/about/index.md

   * Building deep models for IQA with 93.15% precision and 98.35% recall
   * Developing and training deep models for license type classification with 99.72% precision and 99.73% recall
   * Developing deep models for Facial Beauty Prediction with 0.89 PC
+  * Developing and training deep models for scene recognition (in/out car) with 98.94% precision and 99.27% recall
+  * Writing 16 patents about security products about DiDi

 * [Pig Face Recognition](http://gd.people.com.cn/n2/2018/0323/c123932-31374601.html)